 - In the New World– I love this style of book, where two different time periods are compared

-- Custer’s Last Battle: Red Hawk’s account of the Battle of the Little Bighorn– I LOVE Paul Goble’s artwork and pretty much everyone of his books I’ve read, this was no exception
+Custer’s Last Battle: Red Hawk’s account of the Battle of the Little Bighorn– I LOVE Paul Goble’s artwork and pretty much everyone of his books I’ve read, this was no exception> Sigh, this should be over on Montana….

 More Geography Fun